Classic Europe – September 3rd to September 9th

 Each year we run a European tour in which participants drive their own vehicles.
 The tour is non competitive and open to any vehicle, classic or modern.
-Previous tours have included visits to Croatia, Romania, Portugal and Italy.
+Previous tours have included visits to Croatia, Romania, Portugal, Italy, Scotland and Ireland.

 The first few days of the tour look like this –

 We begin our tour with a welcome dinner in our hotel near the city of Blois.
 Blois is an attractive city and one could easily arrive a day early and spend a day visiting the attractive chateau and enjoying lunch on the banks of the Loire.
 Also, only ten miles away is the beautiful chateau of Cheverny which we are not planning to visit as part of our tour.
 If you did decide to spend a day in Blois and come a day early (on the 2nd Sept) I suggest you book yourself into a hotel in Blois as our start hotel is in the middle of nowhere several miles from town.
 Blois is about 5 hours from Calais or 3.5 hours from Le Havre.